lolacaro/PCMRI-MSAC/README.md

 ## Citation
 Please cite the corresponding paper to this code, if you reuse it for your own purposes.

-Carola Fischer, Jens Wetzl, Tobias Schaeffter and Daniel Giese **Fully automated background phase correction using M-estimate SAmple consensus (MSAC)—Application to 2D and 4D flow** https://doi.org/10.1002/mrm.29363
+Carola Fischer, Jens Wetzl, Tobias Schaeffter and Daniel Giese <br>
+**Fully automated background phase correction using M-estimate SAmple consensus (MSAC)—Application to 2D and 4D flow** <br>
+https://doi.org/10.1002/mrm.29363

 ## Prerequisites